Komodo/komodo-website/src/pages/blog/2014-06/working-with-nodejs-through-vagrant-puppet-virtualbox.html.md

  3. and the [VirtualBox Hyper-visor][Virtualbox]

-Using [Puppet] with [Vagrant], it was easy to keep the work separated into two distinct groups; VM configuration and environment configuration.
+Using [Puppet] with [Vagrant], it was easy to keep the work separated into two distinct groups; VM configuration and  guest environment configuration.
 Thankfully all these technologies play together quite nicely, save for one minor issue that had me stumped.
 At some point after [Virtualbox] version 4.16 was released, Oracle disabled symlink creation in shared folders.
 But we're using Nodejs and